Exodus vs. Centralized Exchanges

 Fewer Assets to Choose From

-While some centralized exchanges do offer the ability to buy and sell many digital assets, others are more limited in their selection.
+While some centralized exchanges do offer the ability to buy and sell many digital assets, others are more limited in their selection and asset pairings.

-Exodus supports more than 90 popular blockchain assets and is always adding more, which is great if you’re looking for an easy way to buy and sell many of the most popular digital assets in one place while maintaining control over your funds.
+Exodus supports over 100 popular blockchain assets and is always adding more, which is great if you’re looking for an easy way to buy and sell many of the most popular digital assets in one place while maintaining control over your funds.

 Differences in Customer Support